-Beginning in 2015, McCormick's senior executive employees, including the Named Executive Officers, were also measured, and their annual incentive bonus was adjusted, based on strategic corporate social responsibility (CSR) goals that directly support McCormick's diversity and inclusion initiatives.
-Strategic goals were developed to reinforce focus and commitment in the highly supported efforts of diversity and inclusion.
-For fiscal 2015, the strategic goal included a measure of diverse placements and/or promotions within senior leadership roles globally to elevate the efforts around an already existing process that is committed to ensuring internal talent management as well as external talent acquisition processes focus on increasing diversity within the respective candidate pools.
-With the strategic goal, the Compensation Committee had discretion to approve an award within the parameters of +/- 15% of target annual incentive bonus based upon actual diversity placement performance.
-In 2015, the results exceeded performance expectations.
-Accordingly, the Compensation Committee awarded each Named Executive Officer with an adjustment to their annual incentive bonuses of 15% of their target annual incentive bonus.
+In 2016, McCormick's senior executive employees, including the Named Executive Officers, were also evaluated with respect to performance on strategic corporate social responsibility (CSR) goals that directly support McCormick's diversity and inclusion initiatives.
+These goals were developed to reinforce focus and commitment in the highly supported efforts of diversity and inclusion.
+The strategic goal included a measure of diverse hires, placements and/or promotions within senior leadership roles globally.
+This focus elevated the efforts around an already existing process that is committed to ensuring internal talent management as well as external talent acquisition processes to achieve increasing diversity within the respective candidate pools.
 As with the profit targets discussed above, the diversity and inclusion goals are confidential information.
-The Compensation Committee evaluates the difficulty of achieving the diversity and inclusion strategic goals.
-For fiscal 2015, the goals were set at a level of difficulty to be commensurate with the Company's goal of making significant progress within its diversity and inclusion efforts.
+The Compensation Committee evaluates the difficulty of achieving the diversity and inclusion strategic goal, which were set at a level of difficulty to be commensurate with the Company's goal of making significant progress with its diversity and inclusion efforts.

-The Compensation Committee determined the actual fiscal 2015 annual incentive for each Named Executive Officer using the factors set forth in the following table: (i) the performance metric and respective weight allocated to each metric, as applicable; and (ii) the target annual incentive potential, as a percentage of base salary.
+The Compensation Committee determined the actual fiscal 2016 annual incentive for each Named Executive Officer using the factors set forth in the following table: (i) the performance metric and respective weight allocated to each metric, as applicable; and (ii) the target annual incentive potential, as a percentage of base salary.

-Name Performance Metric Target Annual Incentive as a % of Base Salary Payout Factor % Actual Annual Incentive as a % of Base Salary Α В С Alan D. Wilson 70% - Adjusted EPS Growth 30% - Global McCormick Profit 130% 75.2% 117% Gordon M. Stetz, Jr. 70% - Adjusted EPS Growth 30% - Global McCormick Profit 75% 75.2% 68% Brendan F. Foley 33.3% - Adjusted EPS Growth 53.4% - Americas McCormick Profit 13.3% - Global Consumer McCormick Profit 70% 75.5% 63% Lawrence E. Kurzius 70% - Adjusted EPS Growth 30% - Global McCormick Profit 85% 75.2% 77% Malcolm Swift 50% - Adjusted EPS Growth 20% - EMEA McCormick Profit 5% - Asia Pacific McCormick Profit 25% - Global Industrial McCormick Profit 70% 110.8% 88%
+Name Performance Metric Target Annual Incentive as a % of Base Salary Payout Factor % Actual Annual Incentive as a % of Base Salary Α В С Lawrence E. Kurzius 60% - Adjusted EPS Growth 30% - Global McCormick Profit 10% - Diversity Selection 120% 139% 166% Alan D. Wilson 60% - Adjusted EPS Growth 30% - Global McCormick Profit 10% - Diversity Selection 130% 139% 180% Michael R. Smith 60% - Adjusted EPS Growth 30% - Global McCormick Profit 10% - Diversity Selection 65% 139% 90% Gordon M. Stetz, Jr. 60% - Adjusted EPS Growth 30% - Global McCormick Profit 10% - Diversity Selection 75% 139% 104% Brendan M. Foley 40% - Adjusted EPS Growth 25% - Americas McCormick Profit 25% - Global Consumer McCormick Profit 10% - Diversity Selection 75% 140% 105% Jeffery D. Schwartz 60% - Adjusted EPS Growth 30% - Global McCormick Profit 10% - Diversity Selection 60% 139% 83% Malcolm Swift 40% - Adjusted EPS Growth 25% - International McCormick Profit 25% - Global Industrial McCormick Profit 10% - Diversity Selection 75% 131% 98%

-^{} The fiscal 2015 annual incentive as a percentage of base salary for each Named Executive Officer is determined by multiplying column "A" times column "B" and then adding the amount earned from exceeding target range of the Diversity and Inclusion metric to produce the result in column "C." The resulting annual incentive amount is included in the "Non-Equity Incentive Plan Compensation" column of the Summary Compensation Table below.
-For fiscal 2014, the actual annual incentive as a percentage of base salary (Column C) for each Named Executive Officer was 137% (Mr. Wilson), 79% (Mr. Stetz), 64% (Mr. Kurzius), and 85% (Mr. Swift).
+The fiscal 2016 annual incentive as a percentage of base salary for each Named Executive Officer is determined by multiplying column "A" times column "B" to produce the result in column "C." The resulting annual incentive amount is included in the "Non-Equity Incentive Plan Compensation" column of the Summary Compensation Table below.
+For fiscal 2015, the actual annual incentive as a percentage of base salary (Column C) for each Named Executive Officer was 77% (Mr. Kurzius), 117% (Mr. Wilson), 68% (Mr. Stetz), 63% (Mr. Foley), and 88% (Mr. Swift).